davadev/Zoom_autojoin/README.md

 # Zoom_autojoin
 Script For Integration with zoom and keepass to provide one click (power button) solution to join Zoom conference.
-Allows less technically able to join zoom meetings by simply pressing PC power button.
+Allows less technically able to autojoin zoom meetings by simply pressing PC power button.